eaminz/Rabbit-STOMP-PHP/README.md

 I tested dejanb's stomp-php with RabbitMQ on Ubuntu, a few bugs occurred, so I fixed them.
 Mainly,
 1. I fixed the Stomp.ack(Frame) function by supplementing message-id to the headers of ACK frame.
 2. I use "\x00" as the terminator of frame, so as to determine the end of a frame when Stomp.readFrame().
-Maybe, dejanb's stomp-php works for ActiveMQ, but to be compatible with RabbitMQ, I'd recommend this Rabbit-STOMP-PHP.
+Maybe, dejanb's stomp-php works for ActiveMQ, but to be compatible with RabbitMQ too, I'd recommend this Rabbit-STOMP-PHP.

 Guide
 ===============